 Before he dies, he comforts his devastated brother with these words.
-Although Thor and Loki had a difficult relationship, the brothers loved each other and were beginning to reconcile when Thanos and his forces cruelly killed Loki.
+Although Thor and Loki had a difficult relationship, the brothers loved each other and began reconciling when Thanos and his forces cruelly killed Loki.

-Even though this time there doesn’t seem to be a way out for the demigod, he still wants his brother to have hope.
+Even though there doesn’t seem to be a way out for the demigod this time, he still wants his brother to have hope.

 12. “I have been falling for thirty minutes!”